-Mr. Newbould is counsel to the firm of Thornton Grout Finnigan LLP in Toronto, a panel member of Arbitration Place in Toronto, a member of the London Court of International Arbitration User’s Council, a panel member of the International Centre for Dispute Resolution (ICDR) of the American Arbitration Association, a panel member of the Singapore International Arbitration Centre, a panel member of the BVI Arbitration Centre, a member of the ICC Canada Arbitration Committee, a panel member of P.R.I.M.E.
-Finance, a member of INSOL International (International Association of Restructuring, Insolvency & Bankruptcy Professionals), a member of the International Insolvency Institute, and a fellow of the American College of Trial Lawyers.
+Mr. Newbould is counsel to the firm of Thornton Grout Finnigan LLP in Toronto, a panel member of Arbitration Place in Toronto, an Associate Member of South Square Chambers in the UK, a member of the London Court of International Arbitration User’s Council, a panel member of the International Centre for Dispute Resolution (ICDR) of the American Arbitration Association, a panel member of the Singapore International Arbitration Centre, a panel member of the BVI Arbitration Centre, a member of the ICC Canada Arbitration Committee, a panel member of P.R.I.M.E.
+Finance, a member of INSOL International (International Association of Restructuring, Insolvency & Bankruptcy Professionals), a member of the International Insolvency Institute, and a former fellow of the American College of Trial Lawyers.
 He is a director of Firm Capital Mortgage Investment Corporation, a TSX listed company.

 As a judge of the Superior Court of Ontario, Justice Newbould released a large number of reported decisions.
 The following is a short sample of his decisions: